RISElabQueens/analyzing-shared-conversation/README.md

-# An Empirical Study on Developers’ Shared Conversations with ChatGPT in GitHub Issues and Pull Requests
+# An Empirical Study on Developers' Shared Conversations with ChatGPT in GitHub Pull Requests and Issues

-This is the replication package of our paper **An Empirical Study on Developers' Shared Conversations with ChatGPT in GitHub Issues and Pull Requests** which has been submitted to Empirical Software Engineering and is currently under review.
+This is the replication package of our paper **An Empirical Study on Developers' Shared Conversations with ChatGPT in GitHub Pull Requests and Issues** which has been submitted to Empirical Software Engineering and is currently under review.